Piano speed building ideas

 Dot on the second note of each pair

-This helps in that whilst you are still practicing this significantly more slowly than full performance tempo, every other note is being practiced at speed.
+This helps in that whilst we are still practicing this significantly more slowly than full performance tempo, every other note is being practiced at speed.
 This is starting to build in ‘fast’ reflexes both in the downward keystroke and the release.
 Also, as there are two patterns, effectively you are practicing every individual pair of notes at speed.

 This approach is good for practicing in longer sections so that you keep the context of the music much better.
 I basically first learned up to Bar 9 as being my first ‘long’ section.